USS Mason (DDG-87): Coat of arms

-Crest

-The crest consists of a helm, crossing swords behind and a combined anchor and cross surrounded by a wreath.The helm is symbolic to strong defense with power projection.
-The anchor refers to the namesake of DD 191, John Young Mason, who was the Secretary of the Navy under President John Tyler and James K. Polk.
+The crest consists of a helm, crossing swords behind, and a combined anchor and cross surrounded by a wreath.
+The helm is symbolic to strong defense with power projection.
+The anchor refers to the namesake of DD 191, John Y. Mason, who was the Secretary of the Navy under Presidents John Tyler and James K. Polk.
 The cross is in reference to Newton Henry Mason's Distinguished Flying Cross award.
-The wreath represents all the awards, honors and achievements of the past ships with the namesake Mason and crews who served them.
+The wreath represents all the awards, honors, and achievements of the past ships with the namesake Mason and crews who served them.

-Motto

-The motto is written on a scroll of white with a red trim.The ships motto is "Proudly We Serve".
-The motto is in honor of the high achievement of the African American crew of DE-529 who made history with their selfless bravery in defense of the U.S. in World War II and also marks their contribution to the eventual desegregation of the U.S. Navy.
+The motto is written on a scroll of white with a red trim.
+The ship's motto is "Proudly We Serve".
+The motto is in honor of the high achievement of the African-American crew of DE-529 who made history with their selfless bravery in defense of the U.S. in World War II, and marks their contribution to the eventual desegregation of the U.S. Navy.

-Seal

-The coat of arms in full color as in the blazon, upon a white background enclosed within a dark blue oval border edged on the outside with a gold rope and bearing the inscription "USS Mason" at the top and "DDG 87" in the base all gold.
+The coat of arms in full color as in the blazon, upon a white background enclosed within a dark blue oval border edged on the outside with a gold rope and bearing the inscription "USS Mason" at the top and "DDG 87" in the base, all gold.